JessGerritsma/Password-Generator/README.md

 # Password-Generator

- Customisable random password generator, with options to choose length and toggle numbers/symbols on or off.
+ Customisable random password generator.
+ Choose your length with a helpful visual strength indicator and toggle numbers/symbols on or off to create your next unique password.